 The application of defence-in-depth to the protection of systems is enhanced through the use of successive layers of physical security.
 The first layer of security is the use of Security Zones for the facility, the second layer is the use of a higher Security Zone or security room for the server room and the final layer is the use of security containers or lockable commercial cabinets.
-All layers are designed to limit access to those with the appropriate authorisation to access the system and infrastructure.
+All layers are designed to limit access to people without the appropriate authorisation to access the systems and infrastructure at the facility.

 Deployable platforms need to meet physical security certification requirements as per any other system.
-Physical security certification authorities dealing with deployable platforms can have specific requirements that supersede the requirements of this manual and as such security personnel should contact their appropriate physical security certification authority to seek guidance.
+Physical security certification authorities dealing with deployable platforms can have specific requirements that supersede the requirements of this manual and, as such, security personnel should contact their appropriate physical security certification authority to seek guidance.